9.7 Engagement, Metrics, and Global Cultural Cues

 Test Your Knowledge

-Engagement survey results dropped sharply in one department.
+Engagement survey scores dropped sharply in one department while the rest of the company held steady.
 What should HR do first?

 A